Moomin (1969 TV series): Change of production company

-When the broadcast began, Tokyo Movie and Zuiyo Enterprise asked Jansson to watch episode 5.
+When the broadcast began, Tokyo Movie and Zuiyo Enterprise asked Jansson to watch episode 7.
 This was to get her endorsement.
 But, she gave the episode a low rating and submitted a letter to the staff with a series of complaints and requests.
 Tokyo Movie ended production after episode 26 and exited the project because of this letter from Jansson.

 But this reason was ostensible.
-The Moomin project was initially intended to be a low-budget production, but the animators and staff on site insisted on producing high-quality work, and as a result, the budget was far exceeded.
-Also, Due to its popularity with viewers, the number of broadcasts was suddenly increased from the planned number, but Tokyo movie could not cope with this.
-For this reason, Tokyo movie's upper management wanted to withdraw from the project and used Jansson's claims as an excuse to Zuiyo Enterprise, the sponsors, and the Fuji TV, who were willing to continue the program.
+The Moomin project was initially intended to be a low-budget production, but the animators and staff on site insisted on producing high-quality work, and as a result, the budget was far exceeded, and negotiations with the advertising agency for an increase in the budget were not agreed upon.
+Also, Due to its popularity with viewers, the number of broadcasts was suddenly increased from the planned number, but Tokyo Movie could not cope with this.
+For this reason, Tokyo Movie's upper management wanted to withdraw from the project and used Jansson's claims as an excuse to Zuiyo Enterprise, the sponsors, and the Fuji TV, who were willing to continue the program.

 With the departure of Tokyo Movie from the project, Osumi and other key staff and animators were also dropped from the production.
 The animators on site were summoned by the president and informed of the sudden termination.
 They were disappointed, but also relieved.
 Yutaka Fujioka, who was in charge of the site and wanted the project to continue, was on a business trip that day and was angry when he heard the news of the termination the next day.
 However, the CEO had already made that decision, and it was too late.
 They were soon transferred to the Lupin the 3rd Part I: The Classic Adventures project.

 Mushi Production became the animation production company from episode 27.

 Episode 27 was greatly innovated and changed in response to Jansson's request, with the character design being adapted to drawings by Jansson and the plot of the story being changed as well.
 Unfortunately, however, after the program ended, the TV station was inundated with many complaints.
 The children wrote such comments as, "The characters' faces suddenly changed and became scary," and "Why did the atmosphere of the story change and it became boring? ".
-Also, The sponsor, Calpis, which had been satisfied with the Tokyo movie, expressed its dissatisfaction.
+Also, The sponsor, Calpis, which had been satisfied with Tokyo Movie, expressed its dissatisfaction.

-This evaluation led to a meeting with Jansson, and as a result, a few elements, such as character design, were returned to a status similar to Tokyomovie, provided that it would be broadcast only in Japan.
+This evaluation led to a meeting with Jansson, and as a result, a few elements, such as character design, were returned to a status similar to Tokyo Movie, provided that it would be broadcast only in Japan.

 The program was ended after well over 60 episodes.

 Reception

 Critical response

-Tove Jansson had difficulty viewing all of its animations due to historical issues.
-So, having watched only the episode 5, which had just been completed at the time, we explained the following.
+Tove Jansson had difficulty viewing all of the episodes due to historical issues.
+So, having watched only the episode 7, which had just been completed at the time, she explained the following.

 Jansson also included the following other requests in her letter.